30-Second Overview

 - One-stop integration of government digital services

-- Digital identity mechanism
+- Digital identity verification mechanisms

 - Open government data

-- Citizen participation platforms
+- Public participation platforms

-4. Digital Human Rights Protection
+4. Digital Rights Protection

 - Personal data protection legislation

-- Information security protection
+- Information security safeguards

 - Digital literacy enhancement